Heat Shrink tubing and its importance in Panels – Top Best Practical Guide in 5 Minutes

 The multi-core cables we can find in one of the following forms:

-A- Double cores or two cores cable, plus additional single core.
+A- Double cores or two cores cable, plus an additional single core.
 The core means conductor, and each conductor will have its insulation, either PVC, or XLPE, or LSHF, …etc.

 C- Four Core Cable, we are using this cable to feed the three phases of panels and loads.